Standard exterior door size: a complete guide for Canadian homeowners

 Custom exterior door design showing non-standard door size in Canadian home

-A wider or taller door has more surface area through which heat transfers.
-This is manageable with proper insulation specification.
-Modern steel and fibreglass door slabs are well-insulated, but the perimeter seal becomes more critical as door size increases.
+A wider or taller door has more surface area for heat to transfer through, which can be managed with proper insulation specifications.
+Modern insulated door slabs perform well, but the perimeter seal becomes more critical as door size increases.
 A larger door has more linear feet of weatherstripping that can fail, more threshold length that needs to seal against cold air, and more frame perimeter where condensation can form in cold weather if the installation isn't done correctly.

 For large patio door openings in cold Canadian climates, triple-pane glass with a U-factor of 1.4 W/m²·K or lower is the appropriate specification.
-For entry doors, a steel or fibreglass slab with an insulated core and foam-filled construction provides the insulation value — the slab itself is not where most energy loss occurs.
+For entry doors, an insulated core with foam-filled construction provides the insulation value; the slab itself is rarely where most energy loss occurs.
 The frame, threshold, and weatherstripping are the primary sources of heat loss in a door assembly.

-• Steel: Best forced-entry resistance.
-Requires powder-coat or galvanized finish maintenance to prevent rust, particularly in coastal provinces or locations with road salt exposure.
-Choose doors with a thermal break to prevent condensation on the interior face in cold climates.
+• Steel: best forced-entry resistance.
+Needs a powder-coat or galvanized finish to prevent rust, particularly in coastal provinces or areas with road salt exposure.
+A thermal break prevents condensation on the interior face in cold climates.

-• Fibreglass: Best all-round performance for Canadian conditions.
-Doesn't conduct cold, doesn't rust, and handles freeze-thaw cycling without warping.
+• Fibreglass: doesn't conduct cold, doesn't rust, and handles freeze-thaw cycling without warping.
 Available in wood-grain finishes.
-Recommended for most exterior door applications in Canada.

-• Wood: Requires regular maintenance in exterior applications — painting or staining every few years, annual inspection of the bottom rail and threshold.
-Suitable for protected locations and interior applications.
-Not recommended for exposed exterior use without a commitment to consistent upkeep.
+• Wood needs regular maintenance in exterior applications, including painting or staining every few years and an annual inspection of the bottom rail and threshold.
+Better suited to protected locations than to fully exposed exterior use.

-• Aluminum: Lightweight and contemporary.
-Requires a thermal break for Canadian exterior applications.
-Without it, the frame conducts cold and creates condensation issues in winter.
+• Aluminum: lightweight and contemporary, but needs a thermal break for Canadian exterior applications.
+Without one, the frame conducts cold and creates condensation issues in winter.

 Door sizing mistakes are expensive.
-A door ordered in the wrong size may need to be reordered and reordered, adding weeks to the project.
+A door ordered in the wrong size can add weeks to a project.
 A door installed in an out-of-square opening without correction creates draft problems that persist for the life of the installation.
 A standard door specified where a custom size was genuinely needed results in a forced fit that compromises both appearance and performance.

 What is the standard exterior door size in Canada?

-The most common exterior single entry door size in Canada is typically 80 inches tall by 32 inches wide.
-A 36-inch wide door is the accessible standard and is increasingly common in new residential construction.
+The most common exterior single-entry door size in Canada is 80 inches tall by 32 inches wide.
+A 36-inch-wide door is the accessible standard and is increasingly common in new residential construction.
 Double entry doors are typically two 32-inch panels (64 inches total) or two 36-inch panels (72 inches total).

 How much larger should the rough opening be than the door?

-For a standard exterior hinged door, the rough opening should be approximately 2 inches wider and 2 inches taller than the door unit.
-This provides space for the door frame, shimming, and levelling.
-For a 32×80 door unit, the rough opening should be approximately 34 inches wide by 82 inches tall.
-For sliding patio doors, 1 inch of clearance is typically sufficient.
+For a standard exterior hinged door, the rough opening should be about 2 inches wider and 2 inches taller than the door unit, to allow space for the frame, shimming, and levelling.
+For a 32×80 door unit, the rough opening should be about 34 inches wide by 82 inches tall.
+For sliding patio doors, 1 inch of clearance is typically enough.

 Does a 36-inch door meet the accessibility requirement in Canada?

 Yes.
 The National Building Code of Canada requires a minimum clear opening width of 32 inches for accessible dwelling units.
-A 36-inch door slab provides approximately 33.5 to 34 inches of clear opening when open, which meets this requirement.
-A standard 32-inch door slab provides only about 29.5 to 30 inches of clear opening, which does not meet the NBC accessible minimum of 32 inches of clear opening.
-For any new construction or renovation where accessibility compliance is a goal, 36-inch doors on all main-floor doorways are the right specification.
+A 36-inch door slab provides about 33.5 to 34 inches of clear opening, which meets this requirement.
+A standard 32-inch door slab provides only about 29.5 to 30 inches, which falls short.
+For new construction or renovations where accessibility matters, 36-inch doors on all main-floor doorways are the right specification.

 Can I replace a 32-inch door with a 36-inch door without structural changes?

 It depends on the existing rough opening.
-If the current rough opening is 38 inches or wider, a 36-inch door unit can be installed in the same opening without structural modification — the additional clearance is simply shimmed.
-If the rough opening is 34 to 35 inches (sized for a 32-inch door with standard clearance), widening to accommodate a 36-inch unit requires moving one of the rough opening jack studs and potentially modifying the header.
-This is straightforward carpentry for a professional, but it adds cost and time to the project.
+If it's 38 inches or wider, a 36-inch door unit can go into the same opening without structural modification, since the extra clearance is simply shimmed.
+If the rough opening is 34 to 35 inches (sized for a 32-inch door with standard clearance), widening it to fit a 36-inch unit means moving a rough opening jack stud and potentially modifying the header.
+That's straightforward work for a professional, but it adds cost and time.

 What is the difference between a door slab and a pre-hung door?

-A door slab is the door panel only, no frame, no hinges pre-attached.
-It's used when the existing frame is in good condition, and only the slab needs replacing.
+A door slab is the panel only, with no frame or hinges attached, used when the existing frame is in good condition and only the slab needs replacing.
 A pre-hung door is a slab already mounted on hinges within a complete frame unit.
-Pre-hung doors are the standard for most replacements and new installations.
-They install as a unit, which ensures the hinge alignment and frame squareness are factory-set.
-A slab-only replacement is faster and less expensive but requires that the existing frame be structurally sound, square, and plumb.
+Pre-hung doors are the standard for most replacements and new installations, since hinge alignment and frame squareness are factory-set.
+A slab-only replacement is faster and less expensive, but it requires the existing frame to be structurally sound, square, and plumb.

 How do I know if I need a custom door size?

-Measure the rough opening as described in this guide, then compare it to the standard door sizes in the tables above.
-If the rough opening width falls within 2 inches of a standard door unit size (allowing for standard clearance), a standard door fits.
-If the opening is significantly wider or taller than any standard unit or narrower than 32 inches for an entry door, a custom size is likely needed.
-Pre-1950 Canadian homes frequently have non-standard rough openings due to the era's framing practices.
-Post-1960 homes are almost always built to standard framing dimensions.
+Measure the rough opening as described above, then compare it to the standard door sizes in the tables.
+If the rough opening width is within 2 inches of a standard door unit size, a standard door will fit.
+If the opening is significantly wider or taller than any standard unit, or narrower than 32 inches for an entry door, a custom size is likely needed.
+Pre-1950 Canadian homes frequently have non-standard rough openings due to the era's framing practices; post-1960 homes are almost always built to standard framing dimensions.

 What size door do I need for a wheelchair or mobility aid?

-A 36-inch door slab provides a clear opening of approximately 33.5 to 34 inches when fully open, adequate for most standard wheelchairs, which typically require 32 to 34 inches of clear passage width.
-Power wheelchairs and some larger mobility aids may require a wider clear opening, up to 36 inches.
-For any renovation or new build where accessibility is a priority, 36-inch doors on all main-floor passage points, not just the entry, is the practical minimum specification.
-Lever-style door hardware is also significantly easier to operate than round knobs for people with limited hand strength or grip.
+A 36-inch door slab provides a clear opening of about 33.5 to 34 inches when fully open, adequate for most standard wheelchairs, which typically need 32 to 34 inches of clear passage width.
+Power wheelchairs and some larger mobility aids may need up to 36 inches.
+For any renovation or new build where accessibility is a priority, 36-inch doors on all main-floor passage points, not just the entry, are the practical minimum.
+Lever-style hardware is also easier to operate than round knobs for anyone with limited hand strength or grip.

 Tyler Coad